Nancy Hiller

 Nancy Hiller (July 2, 1959 – August 29, 2022) was a cabinetmaker, period furniture maker, and author based in Bloomington, Indiana.
 Hiller owned and operated NR Hiller Design: Custom Furniture and Cabinetry, taught woodworking classes, and was the author of several books including Making Things Work: Tales from a Cabinetmaker's Life.

 Early life and education

-Nancy Hiller was born on July 2, 1959 in Miami Beach, Florida to Herbert Hiller and Mary Lee Adler.
+Nancy Hiller was born on July 2, 1959, in Miami Beach, Florida to Herbert Hiller and Mary Lee Adler.

 Hiller moved to England with her mother and sister in 1971 after her parents' divorce.
-She started building furniture out of necessity and for additional income while living as a young person in London in the late 1970's.
+She started building furniture out of necessity and for additional income while living as a young person in London in the late 1970s.
 Inspired to learn the craft, she earned a Certificate in Furniture Making from the City & Guilds of London in 1980.
 After graduation, she worked for Roy Giffiths building antique kitchens in Wisbech, Cambridgeshire.
 She went on to work briefly in the wood shop at the Imperial War Museum at Duxford Airbase outside of London.

 Upon returning to the United States, she attended Indiana University, receiving a Bachelor of Arts degree in 1993 and a Master of Arts degree in 1996, both in Religious studies.